Front view of Las Vegas NV house

 For Homeowners:

-- Seek Help: Work with a tax advisor, attorney, or real estate professional to explore options like payment plans or selling the property to cover the debt.
+• Seek Help: Consult a tax advisor, attorney, or real estate professional to explore relief programs.

 For Investors: